 Investors Ignoring Trump Drama

-Wall Street has tuned out most of the drama surrounding Trump.
-The impeachment inquiry and the ongoing trade war with China have seemingly held stocks in check at times, but those events haven’t sent markets spiraling downward the way COVID-19 did, and the tariffs initially put a much bigger dent in Chinese stocks (and other emerging markets) than U.S. stocks.
+Wall Street tuned out most of the drama surrounding Trump.
+The impeachment inquiry and the trade war with China seemingly held stocks in check at times, but those events didn’t sent markets spiraling downward the way COVID-19 did, and the tariffs initially put a much bigger dent in Chinese stocks (and other emerging markets) than U.S. stocks.

 Investment analyst and Chief Analyst of Cabot Wealth Daily, Chris Preston brings you all the latest from the investing world.
 Sign up to get updates and breaking news delivered FREE to your inbox.
 Get unlimited access to our library of complimentary investing reports.Sign up now!